 Pagoda Dogwood Information

 Cornus alternifolia trees have a graceful, horizontal branching habit that resulted in the common name “pagoda dogwood.”
 The pagoda cultivar Golden Shadows (Cornus alternifolia ‘Golden Shadows’) is a light and lively little dogwood.

 Growing Golden Shadows dogwood in your garden adds a splash of lemon-lime color.
-The cultivar’s heart-shaped leaves are large and brilliantly colored with wide, canary-yellow margins blending dramatically into solid green centers.
+The cultivar’s heart-shaped leaves are large and brilliantly colored with wide, canary yellow margins blending dramatically into solid green centers.
 It also produces clusters of lacy white blossoms in spring.
-In time, these deep into blue-black berries.
+In time, these turn into blue-black berries.
 Wild birds appreciate these berries.

 Growing Golden Shadows Dogwood

 If you are wondering how to grow a Golden Shadows dogwood, start with checking your climate.
-Pagoda Golden Shadows dogwood thrives in U.S. Department of Agriculture plant hardiness zones 3 through 8.
+Pagoda Golden Shadows dogwood thrives in USDA plant hardiness zones 3 through 8.
 It doesn’t do well in hot regions.